GLOBAL MARKETS-Nvidia fuels worldwide stock frenzy, bond yields rise | Headlines

 GLOBAL MARKETS-Nvidia fuels worldwide stock frenzy, bond yields rise

-Nvidia's stunning AI-related outlook sparked a worldwide wave of record highs in equity markets on Thursday, including the first new peak for Japan's Nikkei since 1989, but bond yields mostly rose as economic data kept immediate hopes of interest rate cuts at bay.
+Nvidia's stunning AI-related results sparked a worldwide wave of record highs in equity markets on Thursday, including the first new peak for Japan's Nikkei since 1989, while bond yields mostly rose as economic data kept immediate hopes of interest rate cuts at bay.

 National bourses in Frankfurt and Paris also set fresh highs, while Chinese stocks overnight extended their winning streak to eight straight sessions.
-Nvidia on Wednesday beat expectations for fourth-quarter revenue and forecast a roughly three-fold surge in first-quarter revenue on strong demand for its AI chips.
-Nvdia could add more than $200 billion in market capitalization if the day's gains hold.
+Nvidia on Wednesday forecast a roughly three-fold jump in first-quarter revenue and beat expectations for fourth-quarter revenue on strong demand for its AI chips.
+Nvdia added $250 billion in stock market value, on track for the biggest one-day gain in a company's market capitalization in history.

 The number of Americans filing new claims for unemployment benefits unexpectedly fell last week, indicating job growth likely remains solid in February and will reduce the urgency for the Federal Reserve to start cutting interest rates.
-The dollar index rebounded after earlier hitting a three-week low as investors awaited new data for insight into when the Fed is likely to begin cutting interest rates.
+The dollar index pared some losses after earlier hitting a three-week low as investors awaited new data for insight into when the Fed is likely to begin cutting interest rates.

-The dollar index rose 0.038%, with the euro down 0.04% to $1.0813.
-The Nikkei has jumped nearly 17% already this year, with the S&P 500 and Nasdaq rallying about 5% each, driven in large part by the expectations for AI, with Nvidia's chips at the center of the boom.
+The dollar index was down 0.01%, with the euro rising 0.02% to $1.0819.
+The Nikkei has jumped nearly 17% already this year, with the S&P 500 and Nasdaq rallying about 7% and 8%, respectively, driven in large part by the expectations for AI.
+Nvidia is at the center of that boom.

 Thursday's record-setting charge included Tokyo Electron jumping 6%, chip-testing equipment maker Advantest surging 7.5% and another chip-related share, Screen Holdings, rallying more than 10%.
 "It has taken the Nikkei roughly 34 years to get to this record high but it is all being driven by strong earnings upgrades," said Absolute Strategy's global equities analyst Nick Nelson.

 There was a big difference from the last time the Nikkei peaked during its bubble, Nelson said.
-When the Nikkei peaked in 1989, stocks were valued at almost four times what they are now, Nelson said.
-Euro zone yields drifted to multi-month highs as money markets scaled back their bets on European Central Bank rate cuts to less than 100 bps this year after Fed minutes on Wednesday showed policymakers were concerned about moving too early.
+When the Nikkei set the all-time high in 1989, stocks were valued at almost four times what they are now, Nelson said.
+Euro zone yields drifted to multi-month highs as markets scaled back their bets on European Central Bank rate cuts to less than 100 bps this year after Fed minutes on Wednesday showed policymakers were concerned about moving too early.

-The yield on 10-year Treasury notes was unchanged to 4.323% as longer-duration bonds were flat.
+The yield on 10-year Treasury notes was up 0.2 basis points to 4.325% as longer-duration bonds were flat.
 While the bulk of Fed policymakers said they were concerned about the risks of cutting too soon, according to its meeting minutes, there was still broad uncertainty about how long borrowing costs should remain at their current lofty level.

 That reinforced the view among traders that any rate cut is not imminent, with market pricing suggesting one-in-three odds for a first reduction in May, according to CME Group's FedWatch Tool.
 Oil prices steadied as a big rise in U.S. crude inventories offset the supportive impact of another attack on shipping near Yemen.